Vishnupriyaswamynathan/Excel-to-JSON-Converter-Framework/README.md

 python main.py
 ```
 - The converter will parse the Excel files, perform data validation, and generate corresponding JSON files in the output directory specified in the configuration(config.yaml).
+- In the current configuration, input files are expected to be located in the 'data' folder, while output files are generated in the same directory.
+However, this setup can be customized within the 'config.yaml' file, allowing users to specify different input and output directories.
+Additionally, the output file name will follow the format of 'inputfilename_sheetname.json'.

 ## Configuration